 Communication between people who used the service, their families or representatives and staff was encouraged in an open way.
-The provider issued a monthly newsletter which detailed activities and news from the previous month and including upcoming events.
 Relative's feedback told us that the staff worked well with people and there was good open communication with staff and management.
 People using the service and their relatives were encouraged and enabled to provide feedback about their experience of care and about how the service could be improved; questionnaires were sent out yearly to seek their views.
-The feedback about the care people received were all positive.
+The feedback about the care people received was all positive.